hienle2703/qualgo-test-hienle/README.md

 yarn
 ```

-## Run the app to test on Android
+## Run the app on Android

-First install Expo Go on your device or emulator
+First install (Expo Go)[https://play.google.com/store/apps/details?id=host.exp.exponent&hl=vi] on your device

 ```
 yarn android
 ```

-Or you can type `a` after Metro started the Metro Bundler
+Or you can use Expo Go to scan the QR code from the terminal

 ## Run the app on iOS

+First install (Expo Go)[https://apps.apple.com/us/app/expo-go/id982107779] on your device

 ```
-npx expo run:ios --device
+yarn start
 ```

+Then use your Camera App on iPhone to scan the QR code from the terminal